-As a CFTC sponsored child, Limber and his family benefit from having his school supplies and other basic needs provided for.
+As a participant in CFTC’s Sponsor a Child program, Limber and his family benefit from having his school supplies and other basic needs provided for.
 Limber and his classmates also receive nutritious meals at school, which has helped him develop and focus on learning, and has relieved his parents of providing an extra meal for him each day.

 Limber’s parents, along with others, have been able to participate in CFTC-funded workshops on childhood nutrition and other important topics.
 Ms. Karina – Limber’s dedicated teacher – has been trained and supported by CFTC to specialize in Early Childhood Education so that he and his classmates are given the best opportunity while learning in school.